accrosoft-ltd/headless-cms/readme.md

-# AccroPress is the new headless CMS from AccroSoft with advanced content editing
+# AccroPress is the new headless CMS from Accrosoft with advanced content editing

 [Visit our website to find out more](https://accropress.com/)